amfelso/amfelso.github.io/README.md

 Specifically:
 * To provide a custom space to showcase more details about my personal projects.
-* To demonstrate how the backend services I've designed can integrate with a user interface.
+* To demonstrate how the backend services I've created can integrate with a user interface.

 ### Built With